-Add rows of horizontal stacked rectangles to the vertical corridor pattern, and you have the stacked corridor pattern.
+Add rows of horizontal stacked rectangular to the vertical corridor pattern, and you have the stacked corridor pattern.

 This pattern is especially impressive when laid across the entire surface of a floor.
 You can achieve it with large or small tiles, although large tiles show off the pattern’s design.
 The basketweave floor tile pattern looks complicated, but that’s simply a trick of the eye — it’s rather straightforward to install.

-It’s the crosshatch pattern, but it alternates a square tile with two vertical rectangle tiles.
+It’s the crosshatch pattern, but it alternates a square tile with two vertical rectangular tiles.

 The cobblestone pattern incorporates both square and rectangle tiles to mimic the look of cobblestone streets.
 This is a particular favorite for outdoor walkways — and for good reason.

 Similar to porcelain tile pavers placed with space in between them, the stepping stone pattern creates the look of, well, stepping stones.
-However, rather than space square tiles out, this pattern uses smaller square tiles to fill the space between them.
+However, rather than space square tiles out, this pattern uses smaller squares to fill the space between them.

 Lace, on the floor?
 Think of it as repeated shapes making a pattern combined with other repeated shapes, also making a pattern.
-In the example above, follow your eye across the square tiles and then the rectangle tiles and notice the overall pattern created by alternating the square and rectangle tiles.
+In the example above, follow your eye across the square tiles and then the rectangular tiles and notice the overall pattern created by alternating the square and rectangular tiles.

-The brickweave pattern consists of a motif with three tiles using only two different types of tile: a large square tile and two small rectangle tiles.
+The brickweave pattern consists of a motif with three tiles using only two different types of tile: a large square and two small rectangular tiles.

-Lay one rectangle tile vertically to the right of the square tile, and place the other rectangle tile horizontally underneath the first two tiles.
-The horizontal tile should offset the square tile by 50%.
+Lay one rectangle tile vertically to the right of the square, and place the other rectangle tile horizontally underneath the first two tiles.
+The horizontal tile should offset the tile by 50%.

 Although an adaptation of the picket fence tile pattern, this layout couldn’t create a more different look.
 The layout adds square tiles to the mix, and then it surrounds them with elongated hex tiles.
 The effect, in our opinion, is nothing short of regal.

-Alternate rectangle tiles and square tiles within a single column.
-Then, for the next column, shift the tiles so that the square tiles in one column line up with the middle of the rectangle tiles in the adjacent columns.
+Alternate rectangle and square tiles within a single column.
+Then, for the next column, shift the tiles so that the square in one column line up with the middle of the rectangular tiles in the adjacent columns.